 - They face oppression, persecution, and even captivity in later times.

 - They cry out to God in their distress, confessing their wrongdoing, and longing for forgiveness.

-- Finally, God sends deliverance, repentance and peace follow for a period of time.
+- Finally, God sends deliverance, repentance occurs, and peace follows for a period of time.

 A secondary theme in the book of Judges is that God raises leaders and heroes from unlikely sources.
 Ehud was left-handed – important because the guards didn’t search him thoroughly, thinking he was right-handed and would be armed on the left side.
 Therefore, he walked into the king’s chambers with a sword on his right thigh and killed the very fat Moabite king (Judges 3).
 Deborah, obviously a woman, was a prophetess.
 The leader of the army, Barak, wouldn’t go into battle without her.
 As a result, God used another woman, Jael, to kill the Canaanite king (Judges 4), and Barak did not receive the honor of winning the battle.
-Gideon was the youngest in his family, his family the lowest in the clan.
+Gideon was the youngest in his family, the lowest family in the clan.
 God used an army of only 300 men to defeat the Midianites with Gideon as their leader (Judges 7).
-The judge most people are familiar with is Samson, because he was the strong man in the Bible.
+The judge most people are familiar with is Samson, because he was the strongest man in the Bible.
 However, his greatest victory came when he was at his most vulnerable.
 He had been handed over to the enemy, blinded and stripped of his former glory.
 In his humbled state, he realized his need for God’s strength.
-He asked that God return his strength and seek vengeance on the Philistines.
-God granted this request, Samson sacrificed himself in a victory for Israel over the Philistines (Judges 16).
+He asked that God return his strength, seeking vengeance on the Philistines.
+God granted this request, and Samson sacrificed himself in a victory for Israel over the Philistines (Judges 16).